 Lifelong Health and Wellness

-“I want my students to enjoy being at the gym and learn to set their own fitness goals,” says McMurty.
+“I want my students to enjoy being at the gym and learn to set their own fitness goals,” says McMurtry.
 Based on assessments recorded in their wellness books, Fishers’ students work daily to improve their levels of fitness.

 The master’s program also altered her coaching philosophy, thanks to texts such as Double Goal Coaching and a web resource known as Positive Coaching Alliance, both of which promote the best practices of elite coaches and the latest research in sports psychology.

-“I took those resources to heart and used them with my staff, my own teams, my son’s first grade baseball team, even with my relatives who coach,” says McMurty, with a laugh.
+“I took those resources to heart and used them with my staff, my own teams, my son’s first grade baseball team, even with my relatives who coach,” says McMurtry, with a laugh.
 She was coaching three sports and teaching full time while enrolled in Ball State’s program.

 The coaching education degree also made her a believer in online education.
 In addition to her position at Fishers Junior High, she is a lead teacher for health classes with the Indiana Online Academy.
 The academy provides high school classes that are developed and taught by licensed Indiana teachers for partnering schools.